 For many, the waiting room is an incredibly stressful place.
 In select waiting rooms across New York, Zocdoc introduced a series of virtual reality videos, allowing nervous people to be transported to a beach, a horse pasture, a zen retreat among many other relaxing settings.

-Zocdoc developed Patient-Powered Search: a more intuitive search experience, built specifically to bridge the gap between healthcare industry and human speak.
+Zocdoc developed Patient-Powered Search: a more intuitive search experience, built specifically to bridge the gap between the healthcare industry and human speak.
 Each patient can use his or her own language – from “gyno” to “hurt wrist” to “post-election stress disorder”– to confidently find the right provider for their needs.

 Health insurance cards are a mess.
 Critical information presented in a way that’s not intuitive, zero hierarchy, a bunch of abbreviations.
 Bad design leads to confusion leads to costly bills.
 So we created a health insurance card designed for humans.